Jorge Bolet: Life

-Bolet was born in Havana and studied at the Curtis Institute of Music in Philadelphia, where he himself taught from 1939 to 1942.
+Bolet was born in Havana and studied at the Curtis Institute of Music in Philadelphia, where he taught from 1939 to 1942.
 His teachers included Leopold Godowsky, Josef Hofmann, David Saperton, Moriz Rosenthal and Fritz Reiner.

 In 1937, he won the Naumburg Competition and gave his debut recital.
 In 1942, Bolet joined the US Army.
 He was sent to Japan as part of the Army of Occupation.
 While there, he conducted the Japanese premiere of The Mikado.
 He made his first recordings for the Boston label which published recital recordings in 1952.
 He recorded the Second Piano Concerto of Sergei Prokofiev with the Cincinnati Symphony Orchestra on the Remington label.
 He also recorded the Four Scherzos of Frédéric Chopin on Remington.
 These recordings were made in the fall of 1953.

 Bolet provided the piano soundtrack for the 1960 biopic Song Without End, which starred Dirk Bogarde as the legendary 19th-century piano virtuoso Franz Liszt.
 (The film won the Academy Award for Best Music score.)
 However, Bolet's playing was condemned by American music critics for decades as being too focused on romantic virtuosity, so his recordings in the 1960s were confined to fairly small and hard-to-find labels.
 Only in 1974 did he come to national prominence, with a stupendous recital in that year at Carnegie Hall, which sealed his reputation.

 From 1968 to 1977, Bolet was Professor of Music (piano) at Indiana University, where he taught alongside his childhood friends Abbey Simon and Sidney Foster.
 In 1977, Bolet became Head of Piano at the Curtis Institute of Music, succeeding Rudolf Serkin, but he resigned from this post to concentrate on his performing career.

 In 1984, the A&E Network broadcast a series of three programs, entitled Bolet Meets Rachmaninoff, in which the pianist was shown giving masterclasses on the subject of Sergei Rachmaninoff's Piano Concerto No. 3.
 These masterclasses were followed on the series by a complete performance of Bolet playing the concerto.

 The Decca/London record company put him under contract in 1978, giving the 64-year-old Bolet his first systematic exposure to life at a major international label.
 Recordings of key sections of his repertoire were made from 1978 up to his death, but there are also tapes of many live concerts from this time, which were never commercially released but can be found in archives, principally the International Piano Archives at Maryland.
 Such performances include a specialty of his, Leopold Godowsky's "Concert Paraphrase on Themes from Johann Strauss's Die Fledermaus", which he studied with Godowsky during his student years.

 Bolet's health began to decline in 1988 and, in 1989, he underwent a brain operation from which he never fully recovered.
 He died from heart failure in October 1990, at his home in Mountain View, California.